 What is an accidental discovery protocol?

-An accidental discovery protocol is the process to be followed in the event that an unexpected finding is made during project work.
 Accidental discovery protocols exist for a range of environmental impacts including archaeological and land contamination.
-For archaeological sites an accidental discovery protocol only applies in situations where no Authority has been issued under the Heritage New Zealand Pouhere Taonga Act 2014.
+For archaeological sites an accidental discovery protocol (AADP) only applies in situations where no Authority has been issued under the Heritage New Zealand Pouhere Taonga Act 2014.
+An accidental archaeological discovery protocol is the process to be followed in the event that an unexpected finding is made during project work.

 What is an archaeological site?